 - Definition Familial Hemangioma - Or Cavernous Malformation:

 - Dictionary or Cavernous malformation, is a rare disorder of the capillaries and smallest veins in one part of the brain.
-The disorder occurs when a blood-filled mass resembling a tumor, called a hemangioma fainting - also called syncope meaning.
+The disorder occurs when a blood-filled mass resembling a tumor, called a hemangioma fainting - also called syncope definition.